Hamza417/Inure/app/src/main/java/app/simple/inure/decorations/transitions/compat/readme.md

 ## Why this compat folder

-Activity does not support AndroidX transitions hence creating Android transitions was necessary.
+Activity does not support AndroidX transitions hence creating Android compat transitions was necessary.